HullSeals/cmdr-management/README.md

 - An SQL Server with tables to store data (Not Provided)
 - A Web server software such as Apache2 or NGIX.
 - A JavaScript-enabled browser.
+- This page was written to be used with [UserSpice](https://userspice.com) and the Seal template.

 ## Usage
-To install, download the latest [release](https://gitlab.com/hull-seals-cyberseals/code/cmdr-management/tags) from our repository.
+To install, download the latest [release](https://gitlab.com/hull-seals/code/website-subsections/cmdr-management/-/tags) from our repository.
 Upload and extract the files to the directory or subdirectory you wish to install from, and change the information in db.php to fit your server.
 Ensure that you have created Stored Procedures and have the appropriate tables.
 Due to security risks, our own example tables are not provided.

 ## Troubleshooting
 - Upon installation, be sure to replace the information in db.php to match your own details.